TALlama/calville/characters/denali.md

 status: Extra
 actor: Milo Ventimiglia

 The Prince of the Y'uan-ti people, employer of Eirwyn Fell.

-His father was murdered.
+## Recent History

+Denali's father the King was murdered by Axel Douglass, possibly as part of a larger group, at the behest of Denali himself.